Skip to content

 Source: src/sase/integrations/mobile_agents.py, src/sase/integrations/mobile_helpers.py

-sase.integrations.editor_helpers exposes an editor-branded helper bridge over the same fixed JSON operations used by
+sase.integrations.editor_helpers exposes an editor-branded helper bridge over fixed JSON catalog operations.
+The current surface is:

 printf '{"schema_version":1,"project":"sase"}\n' | sase editor helper-bridge xprompt-catalog